Benefits of Wellbutrin – A Quick Reference Guide

 What is Wellbutrin and it’s benefits, especially in the treatment of bipolar disorder?

-It can be considered as a good “helping hands” medication if someone with bipolar disorder is taking a mood stabilizer and exhibits mainly anti-manic signs.
+This is NOT your typical antidepressant!
+Wellbutrin, (generic name bupropion), can be considered a “helping hands” medication if someone with bipolar disorder is taking a mood stabilizer and exhibits mainly anti-manic signs.

 “Wellbutrin is chosen in preference to other antidepressants because its use is less likely to cause weight gain or sexual dysfunction.”